-Renewable energy in the Balkans10.
-October 2016. / SEE Energy News
+Renewable energy in the Balkans, SEE Energy News

 Despite political leaders in the Western Balkans have shown a strong commitment to increase the quota of renewable energy sources by 2020, coal plants still attract more investments than wind parks.
 Coal, the most polluting among traditional sources of energy, prevails also in terms of production, as shown by a recent research issued by CEE Bankwatch Network, an international NGO that focuses on transition to renewable energy in Central-Eastern Europe and in the Balkans.
 The group also monitors the activities of international financial institutions aimed at supporting traditional energies, thus jeopardizing the path to sustainability.
 We have talked to Ioana Ciuta, CEE Bankwatch Energy Coordinator, to get a comprehensive view on this scenario in the Western Balkans.